Club Disco: Album background

 The album, retitled Club Disco a reference to Minogue's hypocorism, "Disco", finally saw a release on 5 November 2007.
 It was initially only released to online music stores.
 In an interview Minogue stated the decision to release the album digitally, saying, "I'm always on the internet buying music so I always want to make it something good".
 The following month a collaboration with Jason Nevins, "Touch Me Like That", was released as a single.
-In 2008, Central Station, Minogue's Australian label, re-released the album physically featuring "Touch Me Like That", along with a bonus disc of club remixes.
+In 2008, Central Station, Minogue's Australian label, released the album physically featuring "Touch Me Like That", along with a bonus disc of club remixes.

+Critical reception

+Jon O'Brien of AllMusic called the album "far more focused and less 'everything but the kitchen sink' than Kylie's recent X" although "unlikely to receive the exposure it deserves", which O'Brien felt was "a shame, as the majority of its 16 tracks suggest that if either she or her AATW record company had got their act together, Club Disco could have built on the momentum of its Top Ten predecessor" Neon Nights (2003).
+O'Brien commended Minogue's "winning formula of overlaying new vocals on already existing dance tracks" as on "You Won't Forget About Me", utilisation of samples on "Perfection" and "Touch Me Like That", cover of Sister Sledge's "He's the Greatest Dancer", as well as the "ethereal chilled-out" rework of "Xanadu".